spcweb/TermInA/DISTRIBUTION_READY.md

-# 🚀 TermInA 2.0 - Ready for Distribution!
+# 🚀 TermInA 0.2 BETA - Ready for Distribution!

 ## ✅ All Platform Builds Successfully Generated!